-For almost a year, educational institutions around the world have had to adapt and improvise due to the global Covid-19 pandemic.
+For nearly two years, educational institutions around the world have had to adapt and improvise due to the global Covid-19 pandemic.
 Remote and blended learning became critical.
-Some systems were more ready than others.
+Some systems were more prepared than others.

-Remote learning is still a big part of education in 2021 and will be with us for the foreseeable future.
-It is important then to review the events of the last year from the point of data privacy.
-Here’re some takeaways.
+Remote learning is still a big part of education in 2022 and will be with us for the foreseeable future.
+It is important then to review the events of the past few years from the point of data privacy.
+Here are some takeaways.

 A global pandemic does not mean we can relax data privacy measures

-For a short while, it looked like many believed that the emergency trumped data privacy.
-There was a rush to get hold of digital tools and content to help students with home schooling (remote learning).
-Suppliers that, perhaps normally, would not get through the scrutiny of a data privacy review saw a tremendous rise in interest from educational institutions.
-This was for a greater good, right?
+For a while, people seemed to believe that the emergency trumped data privacy.
+There was a rush to acquire digital tools and content to help students with home schooling (remote learning).
+Suppliers that, perhaps normally would not get through the scrutiny of a data privacy review, saw a tremendous rise in interest from educational institutions.
+This was for the greater good, right?

 But, it quickly turned out that even services that were essential for dealing with the global pandemic had to follow the basic principles of data privacy.
 The Norwegian government was quick to launch a contact tracing app to help control the spread of the virus, but the data protection authority was even quicker to shut it down.
 A global pandemic is not a reason for being relaxed about data privacy measures.

-When the importance of personal data and the systems that process them goes from “nice to have” to “critical”, the importance of data protection increases substantially.
-A year ago, if a teacher’s account was hacked and deleted, they could figure out another way to run their class.
-But in the midst of the pandemic, it could mean that two dozen children do not receive any education for days.
+When the importance of personal data and the systems that process them go from “nice to have” to “critical”, the importance of data protection increases substantially.
+A few years ago, if a teacher’s account was hacked and deleted, they could figure out another way to run their class.
+But during the pandemic, that could mean that two dozen children won’t receive any education for days.
 The need for data protection is assessed against the impact on people when something critical like this happens.

 Learning point: You need to strengthen your data protection protocol in times of crisis.